cdtj/zspel/README.md

 zspel is a set of tools for CA Service Desk packed to reduce routine operations and ease spel coding.

 ### why is zpsel
-zspel is about `z` which is prefix all CA SDM customization forms/scripts/schemas and `spel` which is CA SDM inner programming language.
+zspel is about *z* which is prefix for all CA SDM customization forms/scripts/schemas and *spel* which is CA SDM inner programming language.

 ## Installing